All estimates can be consulted in more detail in our interactive online applications:

 - EU-14

 - The EU-14 corresponds to all countries that belonged to the European Union between 1995 and 2004: Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Portugal, Spain, and Sweden.
-We compare the Belgian health status to that of the EU-14 because these countries have similar socioeconomic conditions.
-Note: The United Kingdom is not included since they have left the EU.
+We compare the Belgian health status to the EU-14 because these countries have similar socioeconomic conditions.
+Note: The United Kingdom is omitted since they have left the EU.

 References